omfghello/window-iso-customizer/faq.md

 Yes.
 Point us at your ISO.
 Or folder.
 We support both.
 We're flexible.
 We're also opinionated.
 But we're flexible about the *input*.

+### What's in firstlogon-options.json now?

+EVERYTHING.
+All your build toggles — `removeBloat`, `ultraPerformance`, `gamingMode`, `removeEdge`, `removeOneDrive`, the works — PLUS a brand new `appsToInstall` array containing the winget package IDs for every app you selected.

+It used to just be the build settings.
+Now it's the build settings AND your shopping list.
+The OOBE reads this file on first boot and knows EXACTLY what you wanted.
+Which apps to install.
+Which features to enable.
+Which bloat to obliterate.
+It's your entire build manifest in one JSON file.
+Gerald calls it "the heist blueprint."
+Steve calls it "a config file."
+Dave calls it nothing because Dave is the legs and the legs don't have opinions about serialization formats.

+The `appsToInstall` field is what powers the Layer 3 winget fallback — if the baked-in installers can't be found on disk (Layers 1 and 2), the OOBE looks at these winget IDs and says "fine, I'll download them myself."
+It's the contingency plan's contingency plan.
+Gerald is proud.
+Gerald has never met a contingency he didn't want to nest inside another contingency.
+The trenchcoat contains multitudes.
+And also JSON.

 ---

 ## Apps & Baking